AUK vs MSW Dream11 Predictions, ECS T10 Malta, Atlas UTC Knights CC vs Msida Warriors CC: Playing XI, Cricket Fantasy Tips

 ECS T10 Malta AUK vs MSW Dream11 team for Atlas UTC Knights CC vs Msida Warriors CC captain: Rahul Nair

-ECS T10 Malta AUK vs MSW Dream11 team for Atlas UTC Knights CC vs Msida Warriors CC vice-captain: Basil George
+ECS T10 Malta AUK vs MSW Dream11 team for Atlas UTC Knights CC vs Msida Warriors CC vice-captain: Samuel Sanish Mangat

-ECS T10 Malta AUK vs MSW Dream11 team for Atlas UTC Knights CC vs Msida Warriors CC wicketkeeper: Rahul Nair
+ECS T10 Malta AUK vs MSW Dream11 team for Atlas UTC Knights CC vs Msida Warriors CC wicketkeeper: Akhil Piostine, Rahul Nair

-ECS T10 Malta AUK vs MSW Dream11 team for Atlas UTC Knights CC vs Msida Warriors CC batsmen: Eldhose Mathew, Samuel Sanish Mangat Stanislaus
+ECS T10 Malta AUK vs MSW Dream11 team for Atlas UTC Knights CC vs Msida Warriors CC batsmen: Samuel Sanish Mangat, Justin George, Renil Paul

-ECS T10 Malta AUK vs MSW Dream11 team for Atlas UTC Knights CC vs Msida Warriors CC all-rounders: Basil George, Asif Sha, Salu Thomas
+ECS T10 Malta AUK vs MSW Dream11 team for Atlas UTC Knights CC vs Msida Warriors CC all-rounders: Basil George, Manoj Salikumar Panicker, Salu Thomas

-ECS T10 Malta AUK vs MSW Dream11 team for Atlas UTC Knights CC vs Msida Warriors CC bowlers: Bose Paul, Justin Shaju, Manuel Antony, Shijil Joy
+ECS T10 Malta AUK vs MSW Dream11 team for Atlas UTC Knights CC vs Msida Warriors CC bowlers: Justin Shaju, Eldhose Mathew, Shijil Joy

-AUK vs MSW ECS T10 Malta, Atlas UTC Knights CC playing 11 against Msida Warriors CC: Avinash Dileep, Basil George, Sujesh K Appu (c), Eldhose Mathew, Bose Paul, Justin Shaju, Asif Sha, Alameen Abdul Lathif Laila Begham, Nithin K Babu, Manoj Salikumar Panicker, Samuel Sanish Mangat Stanislaus
+AUK vs MSW ECS T10 Malta, Atlas UTC Knights CC playing 11 against Msida Warriors CC: Basil George, Samuel Sanish Mangat, Asif Sha, Ajay John /Avinash Dileep (wk), Bose Paul, Nithin K Babu, Sujesh K Appu (c), Eldhose Mathew, Justin Shaju, Manoj Salikumar Panicker, Alameen Begham

-AUK vs MSW ECS T10 Malta, Msida Warriors CC playing 11 against Atlas UTC Knights CC: Samuel George, Justin George, Rahul Nair (c), Renil Paul, Tito Thomas, Manuel Antony, Shijil Joy, Salu Thomas, Tom Thomas, Sebin Joseph, Basil Joy.
+AUK vs MSW ECS T10 Malta, Msida Warriors CC playing 11 against Atlas UTC Knights CC: Rahul Nair (c), Justin George, Renil Paul, Tito Thomas, Samuel George (wk), Akhil Piostine, Basil Joy, Manuel Antony, Salu Thomas, Shijil Joy, Tom Thomas

 AUK vs MSW Dream11 Team: Check Dream11 Prediction / AUK vs MSW Dream11 Best Picks / AUK vs MSW Dream11 Captain / AUK vs MSW Dream11 Vice Captain/ Dream11 Tips / Online Cricket Tips and more